 Department of Defense's (DoD) Policy, issued July 23, 2020, requires monitoring and sampling for per- and polyfluoroalkyl substances (PFAS) at military installations where drinking water is provided by a non-DoD purveyor to ensure consumers receive safe drinking water.
-Accordingly, the Directorate of Public Works (DPW) sampled for PFAS in August, 2022.
-The list of chemical contaminates below will be the focus of the upcoming round of sampling for the UCMR 5 in 2023, which will be used to collect data for contaminants that are suspected to be present in drinking water and do not have health-based standards set under the Safe Drinking Water Act (SDWA).
+Accordingly, the Directorate of Public Works (DPW) sampled for PFAS in July, 2024.
 Results reported at or above those MRLs should be interpreted accordingly.
 The detection of these contaminants does not represent cause for concern, in and of itself.
 Reference concentrations are health-based and provide context for the detection of these contaminants.
 They do not represent regulatory limits or action levels and should not be interpreted as an indication that the Agency (EPA) intends to establish a future drinking water regulation.
 Because this sampling for PFAS was a non-UCMR event, it is not required to be included in this Consumer Confidence Report, but is being provided here for informational purposes.

-2023 Non-UCMR Sampling Results for Fort Bliss Main Post Area
+2024 Non-UCMR Sampling Results for Fort Bliss Main Post Area